-There used to be a nice resource – Microsoft Support ErrorFlow Website which had a wizard which took you through 3 key steps in finding the meaning of any error message and code.
+There used to be a nice resource – Microsoft Support ErrorFlow Website which had a wizard that took you through 3 key steps in finding the meaning of any error message and code.
 But unfortunately, that resource no longer exists.

 Windows Error Codes

 The Windows Error Codes document lists the common usage details for those Win32 error codes, HRESULT values, and NTSTATUS values that are referenced by specifications in the protocol documentation set.
 You can download the PDF from Microsoft by visiting here.

 System Error Codes